By Larry Gentry, President and CEO, cStor

 - Plan the appropriate budget (costs can easily exceed $500,000 a year)

 It is critical for organizations to maintain a coordinated approach to protecting their data and their data center(s) 24×7 as attacks now happen every hour of every day.

 Given the high cost and extreme complexity of doing it on your own, not to mention the challenges around finding and keeping the right skilled talent, many companies are looking at outsourcing the entire program, a SOC-as-a-Service function.
-This is often a smart path to advance a broader security program quickly, as you’ll benefit from the expertise of the provider and often accelerate the plan execution compared to doing it all in house.
+This is often a smart path to advance a broader security program quickly, as you’ll benefit from the provider’s expertise and often accelerate the plan execution compared to doing it all in-house.

 The SOC-as-a-Service Alternative

 SOC-as-a-Service (SOCaaS) has now evolved into a type of a managed service, whereby an organization can outsource the management of their security posture and threat awareness to a managed service provider (MSP).
 The MSP in the SOCaaS scenarios will usually take responsibility for some or all items such as firewalls, intrusion detection, response services, cloud and endpoint security, attack monitoring, log management, threat intelligence analysis and in some cases even compliance monitoring.

 That said, it’s critical to recognize that your organization is still ultimately responsible for the protection of your data, no matter where it resides, or who’s running the security plan.